- Can I pass my CA Final Exams while working a full-time job?

 Do an ABC analysis of subjects and their topics (Tool 1)

-- Thoroughly analyze the last 5 to 6 term papers will make you realize that always not the hard work but smart study will help you sail through any professional exams.
+- Thoroughly analyzing the last 5 to 6 term papers will make you realize that always not hard work but the smart study will help you sail through any professional exams.

-- Identify your A’s and target those in initial phases.
+- Identify your A’s and target those in the initial phases.

 - Try to cover B’s and cover scanner or 5 term papers for the topics in C’s.

-This example will make it clear for you – In Indirect taxes for the final course – GST – 75 marks and Customs and FTP – 25 marks.
+- This example will make it clear to you – In Indirect taxes for the final course – GST – 75 marks and Customs and FTP – 25 marks.

-Even Demand and recovery, offenses and penalties, Advance Ruling and Appeals & revisions cover 10-30% (Which means 10 to 20 marks).
-It should not take more than 1/2 days to cover these aspects.
+- Even Demand and recovery, offenses and penalties, Advance Ruling,s and Appeals & revisions cover 10-30% (Which means 10 to 20 marks).
+It should not take more than 1/2 day to cover these aspects.
 Hence this should be classified as A for ABC Analysis.

 Even in Financial Management, theory covers 30 to 40 marks.
 We often ignore theory.

-If we cover theory (which is 15% of the subject and take approx 10% time) you cover 30 marks.
+If we cover theory (which is 15% of the subject and take approx 10% of the time) you cover 30 marks.

 Even Quantitate Theory (QT) will get you 20-30 marks (which will take the other 20% time).
 So by spending 30 to 35% of the time, you expect to cover 50 to 60 marks.
 A similar analysis holds good for all subjects.

-For subjects which are divided into 2 to 3 Sections – like Section I, Section II, etc, you should identify which section has the least time to cover but has more marks.
-Cover this first and go for rest later on.
+For subjects that are divided into 2 to 3 Sections – like Section I, Section II, etc, you should identify which section has the least time to cover but has more marks.
+Cover this first and go for a rest later on.

 Take a break from social media and other distractions